gdevine/hievpy/README.md

 ### Examples
 The __examples__ folder contains a number of example scripts outlining usage of the different **HIEvPy** functions.

-To run any of the example scripts you need to create a file called *credentials.py* and populate it with your HIEv API token, e.g:
+To run any of the example scripts you need to run hievpy.utils.make_credsfile() which creates a file github won't share called *credentials.py* and populates it with your HIEv API token

-    hiev_api_key = 'my_hiev_api_token'
+    import hievpy as hp
+    hp.utils.make_credsfile()

 ### License